 It is the responsibility of individual District personnel to determine if an email message is an Official District Record which must be retained in accordance with the District's Record Retention Policy.
-Always consider the content of an email message when you are determining if the email is an Official District Record.
-The Chief Executive Officer can assist you in making such a determination.
+They should always consider the content of an email message when determining if the email is an Official District Record.
+The Chief Executive Officer can assist in making such a determination.
 In addition, following is a general guideline for determining whether an email message is a public record under the California Public Records Act and records retention laws:

-MESSAGES THAT ARE GENERALLY Messages That are Generally NOT CONSIDERED AS PUBLIC RECORDS CONSIDERED AS PUBLIC RECORDS Emails that are created or received in connection with District business; Emails that document official decisions or commitments not otherwise documented in official District files; or Emails that initiate, authorize or complete a transaction of the District's business.
+MESSAGES THAT ARE GENERALLY CONSIDERED AS PUBLIC RECORDS MESSAGES THAT ARE GENERALLY NOT CONSIDERED AS PUBLIC RECORDS Emails that are created or received in connection with District business; Emails that document official decisions or commitments not otherwise documented in official District files; or Emails that initiate, authorize or complete a transaction of the District's business.
 Personal messages.
 SPAM emails, advertisements or other "junk" email.
-Messages not related to official District business (e.g., gathering for birthday cake in the lunch room).
+Messages not related to official District business (e.g., gathering for birthday cake in the lunchroom).
 Emails transmitting newsletters or general information from other public agencies or vendors.